RUSRUSHB/OneHotkey/README.md

 |`\pd`, `\inf`|$\partial$, $\infty$|frequently used symbols|`\partial `, `\infty `|
 |`\ls`|$^\Box_\Box P$|left super-and-lowerscript|`^_ P `|

-You shall notice that ` `(space) are commonly used, which is the key feature of OneNote formula input.
+You shall notice that ` `(space) is commonly used, which is the key feature of OneNote formula input.

 ### Full Table